kusdavletov/Solutions/README.md

 ## Practice makes perfect!

-Solutions to Codeforce, HackerRank, ACM ICPC and interview problems.
+Solutions to the Codeforce, HackerRank, ACM ICPC and interview problems.